Net Zero Carbon Goals by 2035

 Looking ahead, we are embarking on a new phase of our journey and are positioned to advance clean energy transition by interconnecting renewable developments, batteries and behind-the-meter solutions and providing a reliable, safe and modern grid that serves as a resilient platform for energy delivery.
 The company is committed to the continued development of alternative fuels programs, including renewable natural gas, that would provide customers new energy choices.
 The company currently has 54 MW of solar that is operational, along with 1 MW battery storage.

-CenterPoint Energy is building a Smart Energy Future, with a durable energy grid prepared to embrace new technologies and renewables, including universal solar, battery storage, and wind.
-We are continuing to invest in enhanced leak detection and repair and in the modernization of our natural gas infrastructure and are committed to eliminating remaining legacy cast-iron pipe in all our service territories.
+CenterPoint Energy is building a Smart Energy Future, with a durable energy grid prepared to embrace new technologies and renewables, including universal solar, battery storage and wind.
+We are continuing to invest in enhanced leak detection and repair, along with the modernization of our natural gas infrastructure, and are committed to eliminating remaining legacy cast-iron pipe in all our service territories.